 - Meta Fiction: "The Quest for Erebor" is told by Gandalf to the Hobbits and Gimli at Minas Tirith.

 - My Girl Back Home: "Aldarion and Erendis" is about a Númenórean prince who ruins his marriage because of his love for the sea.

 - Noble Fugitive: Túrin

-- Noble Savage: The Drúedain, or Wild Men, who are somewhat like Neanderthals in appearance.
-They also double as a race of Magical Negros.
+- Noble Savage: The Drúedain, also known as Wild Men and Woodwoses, who are somewhat like Neanderthals in appearance.
+They also have magic powers.

 - Perma Shave: Elves look almost identical to white humans, aside from brighter eyes and an inability to grow facial hair.
 Yet when Tuor comes to Gondolin, they recognize he's mortal only by his eyes.
 When, during his harrowing journey across Beleriand on foot during the harshest winter in centuries, did he find the time or desire to shave his face perfectly smooth?

 - Perspective Flip: "The Quest for Erebor" is the events of The Hobbit (and preceding it) from Gandalf's perspective.

 - Poor Communication Kills: Partial example in "Aldarion and Erendis"; apparently he never thought of mentioning that while he was off cruising, he was helping the elves fortify against Sauron.